 Congenital Heart Disease

-Includes interventional procedures, percutaneous closure procedures and surgery.
+Includes interventional percutaneous closure procedures and congenital heart surgery outcomes for both adults and pediatric procedures.

 Pericardial disease includes a group of conditions that affect the pericardium, the double-layered sac that surrounds the heart.